Orthodontic treatment for children

 - Mouth breathing

 - Protrusive teeth

 - Functional problems where chewing and speech are affected

 No parent can be expected to understand all the orthodontic issues with the potential to affect their child.
 That’s why an early assessment at eight years of age is the ideal time for your child’s first orthodontic visit.

 Although you may consult with your dentist, it’s important to be aware no referral letter is required to visit a specialist orthodontist.

 Looking for peace of mind?
-Why not Make an appointment with MP Orthodontics so your child’s smile is well looked after now and in the future?
+Why not Make an appointment with one of our Melbourne Orthodontists at MP Orthodontics so your child’s smile is well looked after now and in the future?